yajra/laravel-datatables-editor/README.md

 - Artisan command for DataTables Editor generation.

 ## ROAD MAP
-- ~~Add artisan command to generate DataTablesEditor stub.~~
+- [x] Add artisan command to generate DataTablesEditor stub.
-- ~~Fix issue with edit action where unmodified column are being added on the request.~~
+- [x] Fix issue with edit action where unmodified column are being added on the request.

-    This only happens when the field is [password](http://luik.datatables.net/forums/discussion/34151/how-do-i-prevent-password-field-from-changing-every-time-a-row-is-edited).
+    > This only happens when the field is [password](http://luik.datatables.net/forums/discussion/34151/how-do-i-prevent-password-field-from-changing-every-time-a-row-is-edited).
     The solution is to add an empty password on response.

     ```php
     datatables(User::query())->setRowId('id')->addColumn('password', '')->toJson()
     ```
+- [x] Add CRUD pre / post event hooks.

-- Add tests.
+- [ ] Add tests.
-- Docs, docs, docs...
+- [ ] Docs, docs, docs...
-- Create demo site.
+- [ ] Create demo site.

 ## Quick Installation